Reference7 min readFebruary 5, 2026

 TimingMonthProductRateMethod

-Jointing foliarMarch–AprilAgCor1 qt/acreFoliar at Feekes 6
+Jointing foliarMarch–AprilEnhance2 qt/acreFoliar at Feekes 6 (V-to-R)

 Dryland Sorghum & Milo